 - Searx.me (meta search engine for the nerds)

 The Firefox browser also offers some extensions which can be used when you use Google; Blur and Adnauseam, which drown your searches in hundreds of ghost searches.
-If you use Google for other searches than professional searches, then log out of you gmail, if you have that, as the tracking then not necessarily connects to your name.
+If you use Google for other searches than professional searches, then log out of your Gmail, if you have that, as the tracking then not necessarily connects to your name.

 Maps and other Google alternatives